 - You also need to be aware of different minimum tread requirements.
 Whereas a normal summer tyre needs just 1.5mm of tread (although you no doubt know our views on that by now), a winter tyre requires a minimum tread depth of 4mm.

 There’s room for some confusion here too.
-A number of All Terrain tyres have the M+S symbol on the sidewall as they perform so well in lower temperatures.
+A number of All Terrain tyres have the snowflake symbol on the sidewall because they perform well in lower temperatures.
 But these are genuine all-terrain tyres rather than winter tyres.
 So they’re not subject to the 4mm minimum rule.
 Confused?
-That’s ok, some testing stations are too.
+That’s okay, some testing stations are too.
 However, your local tyre dealer will be able to provide the evidence needed to allow you to run the tyres below that 4mm threshold.
 For reference - If you have any of the following tyres - they’re not subject to the winter tyre rules.

 Maxxis Razr AT811